JolitaArnau/SoftUni-CSharp-Development/README.md

-# C# Development Fundamentals
+# C# Development

-<a href="ttps://softuni.bg/trainings/courses"> Software University Main Training Program </a>
+<a href="ttps://softuni.bg/trainings/courses"> Courses from the Main Training Program at Software University</a>

 | Courses  | Description
 | ------------- | ------------- |
 | C# Advanced  | Working with standard .NET Libaries, Using the right Data Structures, Edge Cases, Fundamentals of Functional Programming |